-Despite feeling a bit “old school,” real estate mailers have persisted in the business because they have a solid ROI.
+Despite feeling a bit “old school,” real estate mailers have persisted in the business because they have a solid return on investment (ROI).
 Here are some tips to keep your mailers working for you:

 7. Work on Your Business, Not Just in It

-Successful real estate agents carve out time every day for lead generation and plan out regular intervals to revisit their business plan or to read up on emerging best practices.
+Successful real estate agents carve out time every day for lead generation and plan out regular intervals to revisit their business plan or to study up on emerging best practices.
 Focusing all of your time on active clients will leave your coffers empty.
-Tips on effective use of your calendar are some of the best new real estate agent advice.

-Every day set aside one or two hours for activities such as cold calling, blogging, nurturing existing leads, and ad creation/management.
+Every day, set aside one or two hours for activities such as cold calling, blogging, nurturing existing leads, and ad creation and management.
 Although it can seem intimidating at first, most successful real estate agents start with their own sphere and work outward.
 Here are some activities to consider, and these are only the beginning:

 - Send emails to family about your new career